boydm/scenic_sensor/README.md

 # Scenic.Sensor

-`Scenic.Sensor` is a GenServer that is a combination PubSub server and data cache for sensors.
+`Scenic.Sensor` is a combination pub/sub server and data cache for sensors.
 It is intended to be the interface between sensors and Scenic scenes, although it has no dependencies on Scenic and can be used in other applications.

 ## Installation